DanielBL01/Django_Starter_Code/README.md

 Django also highly recommends using a custom user model for new projects.
 This code will show you how that's done

-Finally, the starter code builds a simple user authentication with a sign up and Login page.
+Finally, the starter code builds a simple user authentication with a Signup and Login page.

+# 3rd Party
-To style Django forms, I used a 3rd party program called crispy-forms which I highly recommend
+Django projects can use many great 3rd party programs.
+For this project, I used a app called crispy-forms which styles Django forms!
 ```bash
 pipenv install django-crispy-forms
 ```